Leamington Grower Summit

 Pepper wilting has emerged as a complex challenge for Canadian growers.
 Through collaboration with research institutions and commercial scale trials, Grodan has completed investigative research and developed a framework to address the underlying drivers of disease.
 This presentation will explore current hygiene practices, root-zone dynamics and fungal pathogens.

 Energy challenges don’t exist in isolation.
-This panel brings together growers, utilities, and industry experts to discuss how energy availability, infrastructure, climate control, water management, and root-zone strategies come together in modern greenhouse operations.
+This panel brings together growers to discuss how energy availability, infrastructure, climate control, water management, and root-zone strategies come together in modern greenhouse operations.
 Panelists will share lessons learned and insights on managing complexity while maintaining strong crop performance and operational resilience.

 .png?width=125&height=125&name=Instagram%20Post%20Template%20(26).png)